 Examples could be:

-There are a number of common types for businesses, and I’ll describe them briefly below.
+There are a number of common goal types for businesses, and I’ll describe them briefly below.

 Lead generation is one of the most common goals, and it is the goal that I feel search campaigns perform best at.
 This is the primary goal for service businesses from accountants to zither teachers and everything in between.
 If you’re looking for someone to call your company or fill out an online form, you’re looking for leads.

 Online sales are the other most common goal for Ads campaigns.
 Basically, if you have any sort of e-commerce functionality, this is going to be the goal for you.
 While Ads campaigns do work well for generating sales, I don’t consider it to be an A+ as I do for lead generation but more in the B+ range.
 Still excellent, but not as great as lead generation.

 This goal is reserved for select types of businesses and is not super common.
 It’s great for retailers and retail-focused searches.
 This can include everything from sporting good stores to restaurants.
 One challenge with in-store visits is the difficulty in accurately measuring results.